GabrielCrackPro/JS-Forum/README.md

 - [x] Send form data to server

 ## BACK-END
-- [x] Recive form data from the front end
+- [x] Recive register / login data from the front end
 - [x] Store new users credentials

 ## TO-DO
 - Put freatured themes in the home page
+- Create a profile page
 - Let users interact with others
 - Process new posts (store in a DB)
 - Deploy (no date specifed)